OWASP/Maturity-Models-OWASP-ASVS/README.md

 # ASVS-Graphs-Data
-Repository is based on OWASP Application Security Verification Standard 3.1.xlsx (source: [130e410](https://github.com/OWASP/ASVS/commit/130e410d8daf75a757e219909deab15f6ee464de)).
+Repository is based on [OWASP Application Security Verification Standard 4](https://github.com/OWASP/ASVS/).

 Repo to hold data for OwaspASVS-Graphs (which is imported as submodule)